zhiguoxu/flowx/README.md

 ## Why Do We Need LLMFlow?

 ---
-Although LangChain provides a powerful platform for building LLM applications, its complex design also brings several issues with deeper use.
+Although LangChain provides a powerful framework for building LLM applications, its complex design also brings several issues with deeper use.

 LangChain's extensive use of abstraction results in highly complex code, making it difficult to understand and maintain.